How Successful CFOs are Vetting Cybersecurity Protections

 Many service providers are only in the business of reselling vendors’ products, unconcerned with how those products are delivered or supported.
 This means that once you purchase a product, you are on your own.
 Adopting new technology without support can lead to lost productivity and prevents you from fully optimizing your investment.

-As a finance leader, seek out an IT services provider that offers free consulting, during which they will make the effort to learn your specific external requirements whether legal, contractual, or regulatory, your business objectives, internal workflows, and current cybersecurity posture.
+As a business leader, seek out an IT services provider that offers free consulting, during which they will make the effort to learn your specific external requirements whether legal, contractual, or regulatory, your business objectives, internal workflows, and current cybersecurity posture.
 The provider will then craft a unique solution that addresses your immediate and long-term needs.
 With a cybersecurity assessment that outlines where you are now and a technical roadmap showing what you should focus on next, you will be in complete control to unload specific areas of concern to your provider as you see fit.

 Your business may have unique security needs to consider.
 For example, a government municipality that must adhere to compliance regulations will have completely different needs than a business with multiple office locations and remote employees.
 When evaluating IT service providers, it’s important to determine if they offer enterprise-grade security features that are tailored to your current and future business needs.

-4. Prioritize the value of your cybersecurity investment
+Prioritize the value of your cybersecurity investment

 Like any technology investment, there is a wide range of cybersecurity solutions and services that all vary wildly in cost.
-Though some make more financial sense to manage in-house, others are more cost-effective to outsource to an IT services provider.
+Though some make more financial sense to manage in-house, others are more cost-effective to outsource to an IT service provider.

 When comparing your options, consider the value of the solution that is being provided.
 In addition to establishing a consistent and reliable solution for protecting your data, your IT team can win back time to focus on other business-critical tasks.

-5. Check for qualifications and expertise
+Check for qualifications and expertise

 When considering IT service providers, there are qualifications and services you can request in writing so that you can make a value comparison, such as: